Auditions Admission Overview

 Resume and Headshot: Applicants must submit a resume of all theatre work and a recent head shot.

-The audition has four components:
+The audition has three components:

 Dancing: The dance audition will be taught as a class, with warm up, followed by ballet and jazz combinations.
 Bring appropriate attire for dance, especially shoes.